 A collaborative learning space provides a connection between technology and pedagogy creating a space which promotes learning, engagement and stimulation, whilst empowering students to work with one another in a connected and sharing environment.

 Ferco Seating’s latest purpose-built lecture system, The Collaborative Wave was designed in response to changing trends and perspectives.
-Its unique design allows students to work together in small groups without have to relocate to a different area of the room.
-This enables optimum peer to peer, as well as tutor to peer interaction.
+Its unique design allows students to work together in small groups without

 The Collaborative Wave essentially consists of dividing the space into pods – curved table work areas, each of which seat groups of five.
-Flexible swivel seats allow the students to turn and face which ever direction they need to be in, and students are all able to interact with one another effectively with ease and comfort, considerably improving the experience and facilities for all the students.
+Flexible swivel seats allow the students to turn and face

 The Collaborative Wave better supports students with any type of physical disability or learning difference, offering an opportunity to expand inclusion and improved provisions.
 This ultimately enables education providers to better support students with adjustments and ensure they are given the same opportunities as other students.